-Figure S2.
+Figure S3.
 Fictive example of the refinement of a non-breeding range with flyway(s) and filtering with habitat type(s) to illustrate the method employed to calculate the proportion of ecoregions removed.
 (1) Number of ecoregions overlapping with the raw species non-breeding range maps.
 (2) Number of ecoregions associated with the non-breeding range map refined with the flyway(s) used by the individuals from the study site.
 (3) Number of ecoregions associated with the non-breeding range map refined with the flyway(s) used by the individuals from the study site and their habitat type(s).
 (4) Number of ecoregions associated with the non-breeding range map defined with accurate and specific tracking data.
-(5) Comparison of the efficiency of each type of filter (Flyway(s), Habitat and Flyway(s) and Tracking data) measured by the proportion of removed ecoregions.
+(5) Comparison of the efficiency of each type of filter (Flyway(s), Habitat and Flyway(s) and Tracking data) measured by the proportion of removed ecoregions from the raw non-breeding range.

-Despite the relatively low sample size of our reference data set (n=6), the validation analysis suggests that the use of flyway(s) and non-breeding habitat type(s) allow the removal of a considerable number of ecoregions (Figure S3).
+Despite the relatively low sample size of our reference data set (n=6 species; American golden-plover, common-ringed plover, snowy owl, long-tailed jaeger, snow goose and king eider), the validation analysis suggests that the use of flyway(s) and non-breeding habitat type(s) allow the removal of a considerable number of ecoregions, but still tend to overestimate the number of associated ecoregions (Figure S4).
+The eBird sample size is smaller than the Birdlife sample size because species with Old World ranges are not part of the eBird data set.
 The use of flyway(s) was more effective in refining Birdlife range maps than eBird range maps because it allows the removal of areas in the Old World which are not included in eBird range maps.
+Flyway(s) and habitat type(s) appear to have an additive effect on the removal of irrelevant species-ecoregion association (higher proportion of ecoregions removed with flyway+habitat than flyway only or habitat only).
+The wide variation observed in the proportion of ecoregions removed by flyway(s) and habitat type(s) suggests that the effectiveness of ecological filters in refining species range maps depends on the species involved.
+This means that for some species, filters have removed a large proportion of ecoregions (often species with intercontinental or global distributions) and for other species, filters have practically no effect (species with more localized ranges).
 The high proportion of ecoregions removed by using specific data (tracking) highlights the need to consider ecological filters to refine non-breeding ranges when focusing on a local or regional community.
 Note that the higher sample size with Birdlife range maps is explained by the presence of some species only outside of the Americas, thus for which eBird data are not available yet.